How to Tell if a Cartier Watch Is Real

 What To Do If You Think Your Cartier Watch is Fake

 If, after checking all of the above factors, you still find yourself asking, “how can I tell if my Cartier watch is real?” bring it to an authorized Cartier dealer like CJ Charles.
-A reputable jeweler can quickly tell the difference between a genuine Cartier and replica watches.
+A reputable dealer and jeweler can quickly tell the difference between a genuine Cartier and replica watches.

 Always Buy from an Authorized Dealer